tigattack/blog.tiga.tech/content/posts/rclone-grafana/index.md

 tags = ["monitoring", "grafana", "rclone"] categories = ["technology"] series = []
+featuredImage = "images/dashboard.png"
 +++

 In this post, we'll look at monitoring some important metrics from Rclone using Grafana, InfluxDB, and Telegraf.

 I started looking into this after I followed a blog post that a good friend of mine recently published: [MonsterMuffin - Unlimited Plex Storage via Google Drive And Rclone](https://blog.muffn.io/unlimited-plex-storage-via-google-drive-and-rclone/).

-Having a clear point of observation for these metrics is often invaluable when identifying and troubleshooting issues and is also useful for tracking data usage over any given time span, identifying peak usage periods, and so on.
+Having a clear point of observation for these metrics is often invaluable when identifying and troubleshooting issues.
+It can also prove useful for tracking data usage over any given time span, identifying peak usage periods, and so on.
 Also, data is cool.

 ---

 {{< toc >}}

-Before we jump in, we'll be using Rclone's [`rc` mode](https://rclone.org/rc/) for this, so let's talk a little about that first.
+We'll be using [Rclone's `rc` mode](https://rclone.org/rc/) (remote control) for this, so, before we jump in, let's talk a little about that first.

-Rclone exposes some handy metrics through its `rc` mode.
+Rclone exposes some handy metrics when running in `rc` mode, but we'll need a way to run Rclone like this.

-In short, there are two ways of doing this:
+In short, there are two clear ways of doing this:

-[1](#option-1add-rclone-rc-to-your-existing-setup): Add the relevant `rc` flags to your existing service or script.
+1: Add the relevant `rc` flags to your existing service or script.

-[2](#option-2run-rclone-rcd-as-a-daemon): Run Rclone `rcd` (rc daemon) in a service and configure your mounts etc. using ExecStartPost declarations.
-You could also a script or some other method, but ExecStartPost is easy and functional.
+2: Run Rclone `rcd` (rc daemon) as a service and configure your mounts etc. using `ExecStartPost` declarations.
+You could also use a script or something, but `ExecStartPost` is easy and does all we need here.

-Option 1 is very easy to get started with given Rclone's solid documentation for `rc`.
-You can basically be ready to go with the few command flags I'll cover in the first step.
+**Option 1** is very easy to get started with given Rclone's solid documentation for `rc`.
+You can basically be ready to go with the few additional parameters I'll cover in the next section.

 However, the downside to this option is that for each Rclone command you run, whether this is in a service, in a script, or manually, you must specify a port that is not bound by an existing Rclone process, or any process for that matter.

 This may sound obvious, but the result is that you will have to scrape multiple endpoints if you wish to gather metrics for more than one Rclone process.
 I'll cover this when we configure Telegraf later, should you wish to use this option.

-While this may be a significant inconvenience for some of you, if you only have a single Rclone daemon, scheduled task, or other, this is a perfectly valid option and the one you should use.
+While this may be a significant inconvenience for some of you, if you only have a single Rclone service, scheduled task, or other, this is a perfectly valid option and the one you should use.

-Option 2 is fantastic for unifying your metrics since all of your Rclone commands will be executed through a single process, this instance of `rcd`.
-Resultingly, all of your metrics will be available at a single endpoint.
+**Option 2** is fantastic for unifying your metrics since all of your Rclone commands will be executed through a single process (i.e. this instance of `rcd`).
+As a result, all of your metrics will be available at a single endpoint.

 You may have already noticed the downside; all of your Rclone commands must be executed through a single `rcd` instance for this to work.
-In other words, you will need to run all of your Rclone commands, whether as a daemon, in a script, or manually, using `rclone rc`.
+This means that any of your auxiliary scripts, daemons, etc. (for example, a scheduled upload script) that interface with Rclone will need to do so using `rclone rc` if you wish the metrics for these operations to be included in your metrics.

-Having said that, you are still free to run traditional Rclone commands and you will suffer no issues; you will simply see no metrics from these commands at the designated metrics endpoint.
+To clarify, you are still free to run traditional Rclone commands and you will suffer no issues; you will simply see no metrics from these commands at the configured metrics endpoint.

 Whether this works for you will depend on your use case.
 Sometimes, `rc` commands are not particularly user-friendly.
-They're fine for scripts and services, but it makes one-off commands quite difficult unless you're well experienced in its usage.
+They're fine for scripts and services, but can make one-off commands quite difficult unless you're well experienced in its usage.

-As much as I like option 2, personally I use the first since some of the ways I'm using Rclone don't translate very well to `rc` commands.
+I'll be covering both of these options below, so pick your poison and keep reading!

 ---

 # Configuring Rclone

-I'm going to assume you are running Rclone as a daemon since that makes this a lot more straightforward.
+I'm going to assume you are running Rclone as a systemd service, since that makes this a lot more straightforward.
 If you're not, there are many tutorials on how to do this, or you could just bastardise [MonsterMuffin's `gmedia.service` example](https://github.com/MonsterMuffin/rclone-gmedia/blob/main/services/gmedia.service).

-You will need to edit your Rclone service file to add the following flags.
+You will need to edit your Rclone service file to add the following flags:

-The flags you will need are:
 * Enable [Rclone remote control](https://rclone.org/rc/): `--rc`
 * Enable the Rclone metrics endpoint: [`--rc-enable-metrics`](https://rclone.org/rc/#rc-enable-metrics)
-* Bind to all live interfaces on port 5572: [`--rc-addr=0.0.0.0:5572`](https://rclone.org/rc/#rc-addr-ip)
+* Bind to all interfaces on port 5572: [`--rc-addr=0.0.0.0:5572`](https://rclone.org/rc/#rc-addr-ip)

 I highly recommend configuring authentication.
 Destructive actions are not possible without authentication, but there is scope for information gathering and potential inconvenience.
 You can see all rc commands and whether they require authentication [here](https://rclone.org/rc/#supported-commands).